-Notice the listing of exceptionally lightly used databases like Altibase (they just went open source in 2018, but were closed source at the time of this publication) and Clustrix, which is ranked 181st by DB Engines.
+Notice the listing of exceptionally lightly used databases like Altibase (they just went open source in 2018 but were closed source at the time of this publication) and Clustrix, ranked 181st by DB Engines.
 Again, the preference for listing companies rather than databases continues.

 Now let us review the same MQ but for 2017.

 The 2015 version of the ODMS MQ has 31 entries.
-But by 2017 it drops to 11.
-The open-source entries are all gone, even though three of them performed very well in the 2015 version of the MQ.
+But by 2017, it drops to 11.
+The open-source entries are all gone, even though three performed very well in the 2015 version of the MQ.

 This brings up an interesting question.

 How can an MQ have so 2/3rds of its entrants disappear in just two years?
-Three entrants that were in the upper right quadrant in 2015 are not anywhere in the MQ in 2017.
+Three entrants in the upper right quadrant in 2015 are not anywhere in the MQ in 2017.

-Gartner has a self-explanatory method on how to scores entities in its MQ.
+Gartner has a self-explanatory method on how to score entities in its MQ.

 - Gartner figures out how much each entity paid.

-- Gartner then moves the dots around to make it look like it is not organizing the dots based on this.
+- Gartner then moves the dots around to make it look like it is not organizing them.

-- Gartner throws in occasional misdirection entries like MariaDB or MongoDB, that did not pay Gartner, or perhaps paid little.
-Without some entries that are known to be good but will not or cannot pay, Gartner could not maintain the illusion that the MQ has any legitimacy.
+- Gartner throws in occasional misdirection entries like MariaDB or MongoDB that did not pay Gartner or perhaps paid little.
+Without some entries known to be good but will not or cannot pay, Gartner could not maintain the illusion that the MQ has any legitimacy.

-- Gartner then places generalized company profiles below the MQ, which does not give little insight as to why the entries score as they did in the MQ.
+- Gartner then places generalized company profiles below the MQ, which gives little insight into why the entries score as they did in the MQ.
 As Gartner says, “90% of the analysis is not written down.”
-This gives the incentive to customers to sign up for one on one briefings with the analyst.
+This gives the incentive to customers to sign up for one-on-one briefings with the analyst.
 Therefore the objective of the MQ is to make them impenetrable or not to make sense.
 That way, the customer/buyer has to reach out.
 Academic research or any research works in the opposite manner of this.
 When I read academic research (or any research for that matter), it is not required to reach out to the researcher to ask them, “what are you talking about.”
 But with Gartner, that is how they make their money.
 Therefore, the more impossible the MQ, in a way, the better.

-The DMSA and ODMS MQ by Gartner makes absolutely no sense from the database perspective and can only be understood from the standpoint of how Gartner receives its funding, where everything falls into line, and it makes perfect sense.
+Gartner’s DMSA and ODMS MQ make absolutely no sense from the database perspective and can only be understood from how Gartner receives its funding, where everything falls into line, and it makes perfect sense.

-These MQs receive an accuracy rating of 1 out of 10.
-It is useless for decision making concerning DBs.
+These MQs receive an accuracy rating of 1 out of 10, which is useless for decision making concerning DBs.
 But it does tell us who is paying Gartner to be included in this MQ.